 As you begin your journey to Vietnam, it is crucial that you familiarize yourself with the local currency, the Vietnamese dong.
 The dong reflects Vietnam's economic diversity and becomes your key to exploring the busy local markets.
 Together with Asia King Travel, let's learn about the Vietnamese dong, the country's currency.

 The official currency unit of Vietnam is "dong", the national symbol is "₫", and the international character is "VND”.
 The dong is the major means of exchange in the nation, utilized for daily transactions.
-It comes in a variety of denominations, each with its own unique design that frequently incorporates elements of Vietnamese culture, history, and natural beauty.
+It comes in a variety of denominations, each with its unique design that frequently incorporates elements of Vietnamese culture, history, and natural beauty.
 While electronic payment methods are becoming more common, cash remains widely used, particularly in rural areas and traditional markets.

 Denominations of Vietnam banknotes